gogoair/lavatory/README.rst

       Get statistics of a repo.

     Options:
       --repo TEXT               Name of specific repository to run against.
+Can use --repo multiple times.
 If not provided, uses all repos.
       --help       Show this message and exit.

 Testing